fotios-spyridonis/fotios-spyridonis.github.io/_pages/research.md

 author_profile: true
 ---

-# Research

-My research investigates how artificial intelligence can become more accessible, trustworthy, explainable, and beneficial for people.

-Rather than focusing solely on improving AI capabilities, I examine how humans interact with intelligent systems and how those systems should be designed to support human understanding, agency, and inclusion.
+My work and research investigates how emerging technologies can be designed to be accessible, inclusive, and meaningful for diverse users.
+Situated at the intersection of Human-Computer Interaction (HCI), Human-centred Artificial Intelligence (HCAI), accessibility, and immersive technologies, my work seeks to enable diverse people to effectively understand, control, and benefit from next-generation interactive systems, following a simple philosophy: "Understand people.
+Design better technologies.
+Influence future practice."

 ---

 # Research Vision

-Artificial intelligence is rapidly becoming embedded in everyday life, yet many people struggle to understand, supervise, or effectively benefit from increasingly capable systems.

-My long-term vision is to develop theories, methods, and technologies that enable AI-generated intelligence to be genuinely accessible to diverse people across healthcare, education, immersive technologies, public services, and everyday decision-making.
+My long-term vision is to shape the future of human interaction with intelligent and immersive technologies by developing theories, methods, and open technologies that enable people to effectively understand, trust, control, and benefit from increasingly capable digital systems.

 ---